In finance, the time value of money (TVM) is the value of money with a given amount of interest accrued.

 Investors in securities can benefit from understanding the notion of the time value of money.
 When investing in assets like stocks and bonds, they employ several methods for valuing those instruments.
 These models of valuing securities take into account the time value of the cash flows derived from the securities.

 The financing decisions involve establishing the optimal capital structure and acquiring funds from the least expensive sources.
 The concept of time worth of money similarly applies to financing decisions, especially when comparing the costs of various financing sources.
-The effective interest rate of each source of financing is determined using the time value of money idea.
+The effective interest rate of each source of financing is determined using the time value of the money idea.

 Similarly, we compute the present value of leasing and purchasing costs when deciding between leasing and purchasing.
 The present value of the costs of two alternatives is evaluated to determine the most suitable source of financing.